How and when to publish a blog.

 Government blogs are hosted on Wordpress.
 When you get a blog, GDS will send you your account details.

-Wordpress doesn’t require special training and looks very much like Word, with buttons at the top of the content section that allow you to format text, add bullets, edit links etc.
+Wordpress doesn’t require special training and looks very much like a word processor, with buttons at the top of the content section that allow you to format text, add bullets, edit links etc.